 The number of supporting content area courses required for licensure depends upon the courses completed as part of the bachelor’s degree and/or other coursework.
 Requirements are determined by Minnesota licensure standards for specific college-level coursework in math, biology, physics, and earth science for all students seeking elementary licensure.
 Specific requirements are on file in the Education Department.

 Minnesota licensure standards allow for optional subject area endorsements in communication arts/literature, social studies, math, and science.
+Subject matter courses for these endorsements will be available through a combination of weekday, evening and off-campus courses.
 The optional pre-primary endorsement is also available.
 Specific requirements for these endorsements are on file in the Education Department.

 Previous coursework can be accepted into the licensure program if it meets Minnesota standards and if a grade of C or better was achieved.
 The Education Department and the content area departments determine the courses that are accepted.
 Transcripts, course descriptions, and course syllabi are used to make these determinations.
 Courses that are older than five years are judged on a case-by-case basis.
 Graduate coursework accepted into the licensure program is not automatically accepted into the MAE degree.
 The program has limits on the amount and type of courses that are accepted.
 Grades of B or better are required for transfer consideration.
 See the MAE program director for approval of graduate coursework accepted in transfer.